 Although an individual may qualify for, and be registered under, more than one of the above categories, each individual holds only one Membership in the Club, and is entitled to one vote at Members’ meetings.

 A player shall become a regular Member when approved by the Club’s Registrar; However, in the case of a player at or under the age of eighteen (18) can be represented by one of the following: a parent or legal guardian at general meetings

+Members shall not, as such, be held answerable or responsible for any act, default, obligation or liability of the Corporation or for any engagement, claim, payment, loss, injury, transaction, matter or thing relating to or connected with the Club.

+Membership in the Club is not transferable and automatically terminates if the Member dies, resigns or such membership is otherwise terminated in accordance with this By-Law or in accordance with the Act.

 Fees